 M and MA Class

-Built by Robert Stephenson & Hawthorn in 1952, the ten M class initially worked trains of all types over the major lines in the north of the state.
-In 1957/58 four locomotives had their 4' 7" driving wheels replaced with surplus 4' 0" garratt wheels and were reclassified MA, to enable better operation on the North East Line (see table for numbers).
+The M class were built by Robert Stephenson & Hawthorn in 1952, and were based on the Indian and Burmese YB classes.
+The class initially worked trains of all types over the major lines mostly in the north of the state, although most of their use was on passenger and mixed trains.
+Due to the ongoing reduction in passenger services, in 1957/58 four locomotives had their 4' 7" driving wheels replaced with surplus 4' 0" Australian Standard Garratt wheels and were reclassified MA.
+This enable better operation on the steeply graded sections, particularly the North East Line, where the decrease in maximum speed was less of an issue.

 Details